CNN en Español: Live coverage

-CNN en Español provides live coverage of some news events, and from 2016 until 2021, carried the Spanish-language audio (though the video remains the regular English presentation) for Major League Baseball postseason games carried by sister network TBS only in the United States and Latin America.
+CNN en Español provides live coverage of some news and sporting events held by Turner channels via Warner Bros.
+Discovery Sports), and from 2016 until 2021, carried the Spanish-language audio for Major League Baseball postseason games carried by sister network TBS only in the United States and Latin America (there were no changes to the English-language visual presentation).
 CNN en Español features newscasts throughout the day.
 In 2022, the coverage moved to MLB Network, with added graphical translation.